 I can be contacted at the following email address:

 alin [at] seas.harvard.edu

-Jun 2022: Our journal paper Covariance-Free Sparse Bayesian Learning has been accepted by IEEE Transactions on Signal Processing!
+Jun 2022: Our journal paper Covariance-Free Sparse Bayesian Learning was accepted by IEEE Transactions on Signal Processing!

-Jun 2022: I have begun my internship at Microsoft Research with Dr. Alex Lu -- looking forward to a great summer!
+Jun 2022: I began my internship at Microsoft Research with Dr. Alex Lu -- looking forward to a great summer!

-May 2022: I am presenting our two accepted papers in-person at IEEE ICASSP 2022 in Singapore.
+May 2022: I presented our two accepted papers in-person at IEEE ICASSP 2022 in Singapore.

-Mar 2022: I have been awarded an NDSEG Fellowship!
+Mar 2022: I was awarded an NDSEG Fellowship!

-Feb 2022: Our abstract on Bayesian Sensitivity Encoding Enables Parameter-Free, Highly Accelerated Joint Multi-Contrast Reconstruction has been accepted as an oral presentation at ISMRM 2022.
+Feb 2022: Our abstract on Bayesian Sensitivity Encoding Enables Parameter-Free, Highly Accelerated Joint Multi-Contrast Reconstruction was accepted as an oral presentation at ISMRM 2022.

-Jan 2022: We have two papers accepted at IEEE ICASSP 2022 on (1) High-Dimensional Sparse Bayesian Learning without Covariance Matrices and (2) Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning.
+Jan 2022: We had two papers accepted at IEEE ICASSP 2022 on (1) High-Dimensional Sparse Bayesian Learning without Covariance Matrices and (2) Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning.